hmrc/HMRC-content-style-guide/README.md

 ## Support

-If you have any questions about this backlog, you can [email the HMRC content style guide team].
+If you have any questions about this backlog, you can [email the HMRC content style guide team](hmrc-service-design-tools-g@digital.hmrc.gov.uk).